Caitlin McCrory

 Methany Eltigani

-Methany received her Bachelor's degree in Sociology and Nutrition from the University of Pennsylvania and has recently received her Master of Public Health with a concentration in Nutrition from the NYU School of Global Public Health in May.
-During her graduate career, she joined the Socioeconomic Evaluation of Dietary Decisions (SEED) Lab, utilizing research to inform food policy and reduce health disparities.
+Methany received her Bachelor's degree in Sociology and Nutrition from the University of Pennsylvania and her Master of Public Health with a concentration in Nutrition from the NYU School of Global Public Health.
+During her graduate career, she joined the Socioeconomic Evaluation of Dietary Decisions Lab, utilizing research to inform food policy and reduce health disparities.
 She also worked with the NYC Department of Health in the Bureau of Chronic Disease Prevention on a project examining the health impacts of the racial wealth gap.
-Methany is passionate about promoting racial and health equity and eliminating food insecurity and hunger.

 Jade Zachery

-Jade received a Bachelor of Science in Public Health Sciences with a minor in Art from Xavier University of Louisiana and her Master of Public Health with a concentration in Maternal and Child Health from Tulane School of Public Health and Tropical Medicine.
+Jade holds a Master of Public Health with a concentration in Maternal and Child Health from the Tulane School of Public Health and Tropical Medicine and a Bachelor of Science in Public Health Sciences with a minor in Art from Xavier University of Louisiana.
 Prior to this fellowship, Jade served as a Research Coordinator aimed to improve policies on corporal punishment and as a Graduate Research Assistant that worked with moms who experienced a maternal miss during pregnancy or postpartum.
 Additionally, Jade interned with Title V and the Texas State University, which focused on opioid use disorder in pregnant and postpartum women.
-She is passionate about working with maternal health and maternal mortality, especially among Black women.
-In her free time, she likes read, watching tv, and taking care of plants.

 Mariam Sylla

-Mariam will be placed at Public Health Madison Dane County (PHMDC).
+Mariam was placed with Public Health Madison Dane County (PHMDC).

 Grant Zastoupil